 - 6.1.
-Members of Te Kāhui Mahi Ngātahi | CAG who are employed by an Aotearoa New Zealand public sector organisation, including public service departments, stateowned enterprises or Crown entities, are not entitled to claim fees for meeting attendance. - 6.2.
-The level of attendance fees will be set in accordance with the Te Kawa Mataaho Public Service Commission framework for fees for statutory bodies (2006) and the Cabinet Office circular CO (22) 2, Group 4, Level band 2.
+Members of Te Kāhui Mahi Ngātahi | CAG who are employed by an Aotearoa New Zealand public sector organisation, including public service departments, state-owned enterprises or Crown entities, are not entitled to claim fees for meeting attendance. - 6.2.
+The level of attendance fees will be set in accordance with the Te Kawa Mataaho Public Service Commission framework for fees for statutory bodies (2022) and the Cabinet Office circular CO (22) 2, Group 4, Level 2 band.
 In addition to the daily rate for meetings, there will be a half day's preparation fee. - 6.3.
-The attendance fee for meetings and teleconferences is calculated on a pro-rata basis (the hourly rate will be calculated at one-eighth of the daily rate)t. - 6.4.
+The attendance fee for meetings and teleconferences is calculated on a pro-rata basis.
+The hourly rate will be calculated at one-eighth of the daily rate. - 6.4.
 Actual and reasonable travel and accommodation expenses of all members will be met by Te Tāhū Hauora. - 6.5.
-Attendance at forums is not paid unless members are involved as a speaker or panellist. - 6.6.
-Sponsorship to forums/conferences is by way of flights and accommodation.
+Attendance at forums is not paid unless members are involved as a speaker or member of a panel.
+Sponsorship to forums/conferences is by way of flights, accommodation, etc.